Form 8858 and Foreign Disregarded Entities: a complete guide

 FAQ

-Yes – if it’s disregarded (FDE), you generally must file, even with no activity, unless it qualifies for the dormant FDE summary procedure.
+Yes – if it's disregarded, you generally must file, even with no activity, unless it qualifies for the dormant FDE summary procedure.

-You’ll generally attach the 8858 to your Form 5471 package; the category of 5471 filer dictates which parts of 8858 you must complete.
+You'll generally attach Form 8858 to your Form 5471 package.
+The category of 5471 filer dictates which parts of 8858 you must complete, including Form 8858 Schedule M for related-party transactions.

-DASTM rules apply; follow the special GAAP/translation guidance in Schedules C, H, and F.
+DASTM rules apply.
+Follow the special GAAP/translation guidance in Schedules C, H, and F, and ensure the Form 8858 organizational chart is clearly documented alongside the financial statements.